DV

 What is the difference between BND and VCIT?

-BND (Vanguard Total Bond Market ETF) tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds strategy, while VCIT (Vanguard Intermediate-Term Corporate Bond ETF) tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
+BND (Vanguard Total Bond Market ETF) tracks Bloomberg U.S. Aggregate Float Adjusted Index with a bonds approach, while VCIT (Vanguard Intermediate-Term Corporate Bond ETF) tracks USD investment-grade intermediate-term corporate bonds with a bonds approach.
 They are issued by Vanguard and Vanguard respectively.

 Can I hold both BND and VCIT?